-It’s all the rage among my circle of twenty-something, recent college grad, budget-concious peers.
-(That, and saying “YOLO.”)
+It is all the rage among my circle of twenty-something, recent college grad, budget conscious peers.
+(That, and using the unfortunate term “swag.”)
 I had heard from a variety of people that it was like, the best thing ever organizationally and financially.
 David and I decided to try it when we were first married and now we’re hooked.
-Saturday I plan which meals I will cook and create a grocery list.
+Friday I plan which meals I will cook and create a grocery list.
 I dramatically unveil the meal plan on our kitchen chalkboard and Dave kindly acts very interested.
-Then, Sunday we do all our shopping for the entire week.
+(Just kidding, he really is.
+The man loves food.)
+Then, Saturday we do all our shopping for the entire week.
+For me it’s a failure to have to go to the grocery store mid-week for something.

 Why it rocks: